gastonelhordoy/minesweeper/README.md

 A command line interface (CLI tool) was implemented along with the API client library to show how to integrate it with the back-end services.

+**There are also 16 tests** built with Mocha and Chai.

+For more information check README files inside each sub-package.

 **Checklist for the original requirements:**
 - [x] Design and implement a documented RESTful API for the game (think of a mobile app for your API)
 - [x] Implement an API client library for the API designed above.
 Ideally, in a different language, of your preference, to the one used for the API